 Instant payouts mean that policyholders don't have to use their savings or get a loan to cover their losses while they wait for the insurer to reactProvides Assistance When It Matters The Most

 Quick payments play an especially vital role for victims of natural disasters.
 Agencies that are responsible for disaster response benefit from receiving funds immediately because resources can be deployed quickly when it's most critical.
 United Kingdom's Foreign, Commonwealth & Development Office concluded that fast availability of funds improves disaster response and mitigates losses.

 Major Carrier Offers Parametric Solutions

-Recently, Lloyd’s introduced a parametric insurance policy in New Zealand.
+Lloyd’s has introduced a parametric earthquake insurance policy in New Zealand.
 The insurance giant wants to use parametric products to enhance coverage through simpler insurance products.

 The policy automatically pays within days of an earthquake.
 Therefore, Lloyd's delivers affordable coverage and fast claims payments while meeting customers’ needs following an earthquake.

 Parametric solutions are common in industries such as agribusiness and catastrophe insurance where triggers are easy to identify.

 However, the hyperproduction of data is exponentially increasing the number of risks that can be covered by parametric insurance.

 Insurtechs are offering consumers protection from different types of risk - covers include anything from flooding to a canceled flight or not enough snow on a winter vacation.
 And financial reimbursement is instant!